 "I did nothing," he answers Walnuts.
 "They were already talking about that 'holy task' when I stepped out."
 He glances toward Corporal Peite, inviting the corporal to add anything further.

 When the Commandant poses her questions, Arren rubs his temples and exhales slowly, as though gathering his thoughts.
 "None of the options are ideal," he says at last.
-"Traveling with them is the riskier choice.
+"Traveling with them is the riskier choice, of course.
 But… I think we've reached a point where it's more important to consider what we stand to gain, rather than what we might lose if things go wrong.

 Going with them is our only chance to learn more about whatever it is they've found — something they clearly deem worth risking their lives for.
 What if they've uncovered something that could become a real threat if they chose to turn it against others?
 And we know who they'd turn it against, don't we?
 If this so-called holy task brings harm, we should know.
 And if it turns out to be something good, shouldn't we try to learn that as well?"